IKOR-GmbH/sip-framework/docs/core.md

 /actuator/tracing/format/{exchangeFormatterParameterName}
  ```

 The body of the request should include the value we want for the given parameter.
 In this case, we can change only one
 parameter per request.

 TraceHistory is enabled with previous configuration.
-Exchanges will contain the "tracingId" header, which has the original Exchange's id as value.
+Exchanges will contain the "tracingId" header, which has the original Exchange's Id as value,
+and based on EIP used in a route, it may append other exchange Ids which were used in a request.
 To see them in TraceHistory messages just set the "showHeaders" and "showExchangeId" parameters in ExchangeFormatter to true.
-A "tracingId' header will appear and will be linked to the original Exchange's id.
+A "tracingId" header will appear as a list of exchanges separated by a coma.

 **Expanding the traffic trace limit:**